Social, Personality, and Affective Science Psychology Graduate Concentration

 Areas of expertise to supervise research

-Social perception; social identity; attitudes; prejudice and discrimination; personality
+Social identity; prejudice and discrimination; personality process; quantitative modeling and psychometrics.

 David Matsumoto